Philosophy and Notes on Life

 And then there are the seasons, like changing times.
 The seeds in our minds, both flowers and weeds, are always looking for the right conditions to grow.

 In the earth, what you sow is what you reap.
 Every human mind is a garden capable of every level of growth.
 We cannot continually sow division, anger, and resentment and expect civility, unity, and love to bloom.
 When hate is planted repeatedly, we should not be surprised when it bears a full harvest.
-What we think and share cultivates the garden of humanity.
-Before pointing outward, we might step back and examine the fruit our own mind gardens are producing and the seeds we allow to spread within the winds of our circles.

-→ Duality: Where contrast makes experience possible
+→ Duality: Where opposites make experience possible

 → The Architecture of Belief: Where the tensions of existence become human choices.